message/iata/LT.md

 Vaccines accepted are: AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Covovax, Janssen, Moderna (Spikevax), Nuvaxovid (Novavax), Pfizer-BioNTech (Comirnaty), Sinopharm and Sinovac.
 3. Passengers must complete a health questionnaire and present it at check-in.
 The e-questionnaire can be obtained at <a href="https://keleiviams.nvsc.lt/lt/form">https://keleiviams.nvsc.lt/lt/form</a>
 4. Passengers must arrive at Vilnius (VNO), Kaunas (KUN), Palanga (PLQ) or Siauliai (SQQ).
-5. Passengers could be subject to self-isolation for 10 days.
-More details can be found at <a href="https://tinyurl.com/2dvb44k7">https://tinyurl.com/2dvb44k7</a>
-- This does not apply to passengers with:
-- a positive COVID-19 antigen or PCR test result taken at most 180 days before arrival and a recovery certificate;
-- a COVID-19 vaccination certificate showing that:
-- they were fully vaccinated at least 14 days and at most 270 days before arrival; or
-- they were fully vaccinated and received a booster dose.
-Vaccines accepted are: AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Covovax, Janssen, Moderna (Spikevax), Nuvaxovid (Novavax), Pfizer-BioNTech (Comirnaty), Sinopharm and Sinovac.
-6. Airline crew could be subject to self-isolation until their next flight or for a maximum of 10 days.
-More details can be found at <a href="https://tinyurl.com/2dvb44k7">https://tinyurl.com/2dvb44k7</a>